peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |        For example, [3, 4, 5] becomes:
      |                 3 * p**4 * (1-p)**5
-     |        As a special case, this list can contain two items and a zero is
+     |        As a special case, the term can contain two items and a zero is
      |        squeezed between the first and second item.
      |        For example, [3, 4] is the same as [3, 0, 4], which in turn becomes:
      |                 3 * p**4 * (1-p)**0 = 3 * p **4